 "Then," replied the wanderer, "you will thus, as a thorough expert, now be more liberal with explanation and instruction than you showed yourself towards me on those rocky mountain crags yonder."
-"Not at all," rejoined Montan; "moun-

 "Not at all," rejoined Montan; "mountains are dumb teachers, and make silent scholars."